jdtournier/microstructure_simulations/assignment.md

 $$

-to compute $D_\parallel$ and $D_\perp$, the apparent diffusion coefficient (ADC) along and across the axons respectively.
+to compute $D_\parallel$ and $D_\perp$, the apparent diffusion coefficient (ADC) along and across the axons respectively, also known as the axial and radial diffusivities.
 Plot their dependence as a function of _b_-value.
 Summarise and explain the main features of your result.

 Use these results and the equations: